stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 such as _pom_, _md5_, _sha1_ and _maven-metadata.xml_.

 The _md5_ and _sha1_ are meant for use in integrity validation.
-In a multi-hop or cloud situation it is quite possible intermediate storage (such as S3) poses risks as an attack vector, opportunity for partial transfers, or file corruption.
+In a multi-hop or cloud situation it is quite possible intermediate storage (such as AWS S3) poses risks as an attack vector, opportunity for partial transfers, or file corruption.
 Even if GitHub servers and the final deployment server are secure, if artifacts pass though a layer with security administered by a separate authority mistakes can happen.
 A final _md5_ comparison to the GitHub Packages hosted md5 file can ensure the correct artifacts were properly copied with little complexity or performance